indirectlylit/whattowatch/README.md

 Any item can be opened to see additional details and get linked to other informational sites.

 A small visualization is included in the top-left corner which shows the distribution of audience and critic ratings, as well as the current saved/shelved state.
+The audience and critic minimum ratings can be adjusted concurrently using the draggable handle in the chart.

 ## Requirements & Setup